 The validation time needs to be synchronized for people all over the world to verify the uniqueness of network participants.
 Otherwise, it would be possible to verify a different account at each of the various validation ceremonies.

-Newbies and validated identities must submit flips before the next validation ceremony.
+Newbies and verified accounts must submit flips before the next validation ceremony.
 Not submitting flips is equal to missing a validation.

-Candidates, suspended identities, and zombies do not submit flips for the validation ceremony.
+Candidates, suspended accounts, and zombies do not submit flips for the validation ceremony.

-If your identity is killed by the network, you lose your stake: 20% of all your rewards (mining, validation rewards, flip rewards, valid invitation rewards, and so on), which cannot be spent while your identity is valid and which can be received only when you voluntary terminate your Idena account.
+If your digital person is killed by the network, you lose your stake: 20% of all your rewards (mining, validation rewards, flip rewards, valid invitation rewards, and so on), which cannot be spent while your Idena account is valid and which can be received only when you voluntary terminate your account.

 The remaining 80% of all your Idena earnings go directly to your Idena wallet.
-You keep those coins even if your identity is killed (by you or by the network protocol).
+You keep those coins even if your digital person is killed (by you or by the network protocol).

 New invitations can only be sent out by validated nodes.
 The number of new invitations per node is limited and decreases as the network grows, while the total amount of generated invitations gets larger.